KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 Please refer to the [`addnode`](#addnode) parameter entry for more information.

+#### :pushpin: Examples:

-> Using connect as a default value in the coin's .conf file:
+Using connect as a default value in the coin's .conf file:

 ```
 connect=69.164.218.197